bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Proficiency-In-Under-15-Minutes.md

                quit
                echo foo

-> Lines 2–4 contain the ‘quit’ function.
-Lines 5–7 contain the ‘hello’ function If you are not absolutely sure about what this script does, please try it!.
+> Lines 2–4 contain the 'quit’ function.
+Lines 5–7 contain the 'hello’ function If you are not absolutely sure about what this script does, please try it!.

 > Notice that a functions don’t need to be declared in any specific order.

-> When running the script you’ll notice that first: the function ‘hello’ is called, second the ‘quit’ function, and the program never reaches line 10.
+> When running the script you’ll notice that first: the function 'hello’ is called, second the 'quit’ function, and the program never reaches line 10.

 ### Functions with parameters

     #!/bin/bash
                     function quit {
                        exit
                     }
                     function e {
                         echo $1
                     }
                     e Hello
                     e World
                     quit